ARTICLES, DRUG ABUSE & EFFECTS OF ALCOHOL. REHABILITATION, I NEED HELP: TEEN SUICIDE PREVENTION

 5 Ways to Help Someone Who Is Suicidal and Addicted

-Addiction and suicide are no laughing matters.
+are no laughing matters.
 The situation of a person who is abusing substances and showing signs of suicidal behavior must be handled immediately and appropriately.
 As the loved one of a suicidal addict, you have the ability to improve the situation.

 Keep the following methods in mind when you take action to help someone who is suicidal and addicted.

 Most of the time, people will not outright say they are suicidal.
 The are found in a person’s thoughts, behavior, and actions.
 However, the way they treat themselves and talk about their shortcomings speaks volume.
 They will criticize their self-worth in every way possible, whether that be seriously or through self-deprecating humor.
 The future is always said to be hopeless, or that their aspirations ultimately mean nothing in the end.
 This negative self-talk is destructive to a person’s self-esteem and well-being.